biswaskdk/biswaskdk/README.md

 💡 Developer · Mentor · Gamer · Explorer
 🚀 Building real-world solutions with code, coffee, and curiosity

-I'm a recent CS graduate and passionate developer who thrives on **creative problem-solving**.
+I'm a CS graduate and passionate developer who thrives on **creative problem-solving**.
 From building full-stack apps to scripting enemy AIs in games, I combine technical skills with curiosity and teamwork to turn ideas into impactful solutions.
 I'm currently **seeking new grad software engineering opportunities**, and open to relocate!

 </td>
 <td>